kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

   * runtime
   * debug command (to be used with telepresence.
 This can help if we want to have different runtimes)
 * <function-code.extension> where the developer can write his logic to test.
 The `extension` is runtime specific.
-* `dependecies.extension` file with list of dependencies. eg. `package.json` for node and `go.mod and go.sum` for golang dependencies
+* `dependecies.extension` file with list of dependencies. eg. `package.json` for node and `go.mod and go.sum` for golang dependencies.

 >The generated templates should be placed in a directory in the library for the functions.
 We should have templates for each runtime that can be supported.
 In the future if we are supporting more runtime we can move it to separate repo.